jbeard4/SCION/README.md

 backlight.
 This demonstrates how SCXML can be used as a rich language for processing IoT sensor events and controlling IoT actuators.

+The project uses the [Microexpresscion](https://github.com/JacobeanRnD/expresscion/tree/microexpresscion) SCXML orchestration server, and is designed to be run on the Intel Edison.

 ![Parser](http://desm-visualization.herokuapp.com/render?scxml=https://cdn.rawgit.com/jbeard4/scxml-morse-code-parser/master/build/morse.scxml)